nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a task to the Task Panel.

+Let's say, you have come up with a challenging task for your students.
+You may create a new task in TutorMaster by executing the `task -a` command and specifying the `NAME` and `DEADLINE` of the task.

 Format: `task -a n/NAME d/DEADLINE`

 * Adds a task with the name `NAME` and deadline `DEADLINE`